-Finding the best bicycle is all about understanding your unique body and needs — and as the decade progress, things change.
+Finding the best bicycle is all about understanding your unique body and needs — and as the decades progress, things change.

 Video of the Day

 No, getting older doesn't mean you have to slow down!
-But, after 50 or 60, you probably care more about your bike seat's comfort than you used did when you were sporting training wheels.
+But, after 50 or 60, you probably care more about your bike seat's comfort than you did when you were sporting training wheels.
 And, if you have any mobility issues, a nice and light step-through frame can make regular rides infinitely more accessible and safe.

-Learn about what makes the best bike for older adults, and check out these five expert-approved picks.
+Learn about what makes the best bicycles for over 60, and check out these five expert-approved picks.

 - Best Beginner Bike: Trek Domane AL 2 Road Bike ($1,129.99, Trek Bikes)